swaynos/vigilant-doodle/README.md

 ## Quick Start
 1. Configure endpoints
-   Edit `extension/config.js` with your proxy URL and the links you want opened after success/failure.
+   Edit `extension/config.js` with your proxy URL, the follow-up links, and your preferred context menu label.
 Adjust the timeout if needed.
 2. (Optional) Narrow permissions
    Replace `<all_urls>` in `extension/manifest.json` `host_permissions` with your proxy origin, e.g. `"https://proxy.example.com/*"`.
 3. Load the unpacked extension